Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Experimental setup

-In line with the existing research, we use the M4 competition dataset to evaluate the forecasting accuracy of the proposed methodology.
-This dataset includes 100,000 time series of varying frequencies and is publicly available in the ``M4comp2018'' R package \citep{m4comppackage}.
-We focus on the yearly, quarterly, and monthly series which represent 95\% of the competition’s series.
-At the conclusion of the competition, each time series in the M4 dataset is already split into two parts: a training period (historical data) and a testing period (future data).
-The observations from the testing period are exclusively used to evaluate the forecasts generated by the trained meta-learner.
-Therefore, the only information known by the meta-leaner during training time is the training part of the M4 dataset.
-The yearly subset includes 23,000 series with lengths ranging from 13 to 835 observations and with forecast horizons of 6 periods.
+As the main benchmark to evaluate the forecasting accuracy of the proposed methodology, we use the M4 competition dataset.
+This dataset includes 100,000 time series of varying frequencies and is publicly available in the ``M4comp2018'' R package.
+We focus on the yearly, quarterly, and monthly series which represent 95\% of the competition’s series. {The limited number of available series for weekly, daily, and hourly frequencies suggested their exclusion from the analysis.} The yearly subset includes 23,000 series with lengths ranging from 13 to 835 observations and with forecast horizons of 6 periods.
 The quarterly subset consists of 24,000 series with 8 forecast horizons and the series length ranges from 16 to 866 periods.
 Finally, the monthly subset contains 48,000 time series with a forecasting horizon of 18 periods ranging from 42 to 2,794 sample observations.
-For each frequency, we use the corresponding M4 series to create the input data and we optimize the combination weights by training a distinct meta-learner for each group of series.
-Before feeding data to the neural network, all the input time series are standardized so that the mean of observed values is 0 and the standard deviation is 1.
-To ensure that all the input time series of a given frequency have the same length, we pad and truncate the data when needed.
-To determine this target length, a statistical analysis of lengths is carried out for each type of time series.
-More in detail, for series with a length shorter than the target length we apply a pre-padding operation, which involves adding the value 0 at the beginning of the series until the defined length is reached.
-Conversely, for time series with a longer length, a truncation operation is performed, removing observations from the beginning to achieve the fixed length.
-As a result, for yearly, quarterly, and monthly time series we consider lengths of 32, 64, and 128 observations, respectively.
-Adam optimizer \citep{kingma2014adam} with an initial learning rate set to 0.001 and a batch size of 32 series is used to minimize the custom loss function.
-Furthermore, a grid search cross-validation strategy has been set up to validate the hyperparameter $\lambda \in \{1 \times 10^{-3}, 5 \times 10^{-3}, \dots, 1 \times 10^{-1}, 5 \times 10^{-1}\}$ in the loss function.
-As a result, the best $\lambda$ values are $1 \times 10^{-1}$, $5 \times 10^{-3}$, $1 \times 10^{-2}$ for yearly, quarterly, and monthly time series, respectively.
-The neural network is written in Python 3.9 and implemented with TensorFlow 2.12.
-QP programs are solved using ``quadprog'' package in R. All the experiments are performed on a laptop with an Intel(R) Core(TM) i7-8565U processor clocked at 1.80GHz with 4 cores, 16 GB of RAM and Ubuntu 20.04 LTS.
-Finally, to enhance the reproducibility of our proposed meta-learner, we have made the corresponding source code available through the following link: \texttt{https://github.com/antoniosudoso/mtl-comb}.
+Before feeding data to the neural network, all the input time series are standardized so that the mean of observed values is 0 and the standard deviation is 1. {Like other meta-leaning methods that use CNNs, the input series must be preprocessed to ensure they have the same length.} {Thus, for each frequency, time series are padded or truncated to a target length, determined as the median length rounded to the nearest power of 2.} Shorter series are padded with zeros, and longer series are truncated from the beginning.
+As a result, for yearly, quarterly, and monthly time series we consider lengths of 32, 64, and 128 observations, respectively. {Note that the base forecasters are fitted directly on the raw observations from the training period of each series without any truncating or padding operations.}